GewelsJI/gewelsji.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🧍‍♂️ Biography
 I am a final-year PhD candidate at the School of Computing, Australian National University, advised by [Professor Nick Barnes](https://scholar.google.com/citations?user=yMXs1WcAAAAJ&hl=en).
 Prior to this, I received my Master's degree from the School of Computer Science at Wuhan University in 2021.
-I have published over 30 academic papers, with more than 10,000+ citations and an h-index of 24, and hold six Chinese technicalpatents.
+I have published over 30 peer-reviewed academic papers, with more than 10,000+ citations and an h-index of 24, and hold six Chinese technical patents.
 I regularly serve as a reviewer for top-tier AI journals and conferences, including TPAMI, IJCV, TMI, CVPR, ICCV, and MICCAI.
 I was named to the Stanford/Elsevier Top 2% Scientists List in both 2024 and 2025.

 # 👨‍💻 Research Interests